-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - may be personally liable on any contract entered into by him or her in the performance of his or her functions, except insofar as the contract otherwise provides (and typically a receiver will exclude any such liability in any contract entered into); and

-- is entitled in respect of that liability to indemnity from the assets.
+- is entitled in respect of that liability to indemnity from the assets of the debtor.

 Examinership: An examiner must notify the registrar of companies of his or her appointment and ensure its publication in the Official Gazette.
 As soon as practically possible after his or her appointment, the examiner must prepare proposals to be put to members and creditors at duly convened meetings before proceeding to file the same at court for sanction (provided that the majority of members or creditors or a class of creditors approves the same).